The Personal Website of the Journalist / Author / Robotics Expert / +

 Specialist subjects: Robots & robotics; AI & machine learning; IoT; automation; autonomous systems; big data & analytics; business strategy; leadership; enterprise technology; tech policy; government; technology ethics and social impact; mobility; enterprise cloud; digital rights; surveillance; publishing; music & film distribution; collaboration; security; unified communications; space exploration & astrophysics; science; open source; sourcing.

-Interviewed on: Sky TV; BBC Radio 2; BBC local radio stations; Incisive Media webinars.
+Appearances on: BBC1; BBC Radio 2; BBC local radio stations; ITN; Talk Radio; Incisive Media webinars.

 An original voice